grxver7/Big-Data-Exam/README.md

 1. Introduction
 This guide provides detailed steps for setting up a Big Data pipeline environment using Docker.
 The pipeline involves several components: Apache Hadoop, Apache Airflow, PostgreSQL, and a Node.js-based Webserver, all orchestrated within Docker containers.
 This setup is designed to handle a Magic: The Gathering (MTG) data pipeline.
-2. The following shows how to set up the data pipeling for MTG-Data.
+2. The following shows how to set up the data pipeling for MTG-Data:

 # Update package list
 sudo apt-get update